Geraldo Perdomo Player Props: Diamondbacks vs. Giants

 Giants Pitching Rankings

-- The right-hander last pitched on Wednesday against the Oakland Athletics, when he threw six scoreless innings while giving up three hits.
+- The righty last pitched on Wednesday against the Oakland Athletics, when he threw six scoreless innings while giving up three hits.

+- The 35-year-old has an ERA of 2.97, with 8.5 strikeouts per nine innings, in 19 games this season.
+Opponents have a .274 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.